Jon Lane

 Jon Philip Lane (born 17 August 1949) is a British ice dancing coach and former competitor.
 With Janet Sawbridge, he is the 1968 World bronze medalist and a two-time European medalist (silver in 1969, bronze in 1968).

-Lane emigrated to Canada with his wife, Carol.
+Lane emigrated to Canada with his wife, Carol and son, Jon Lane, a Creative Director in Toronto.
 They coach ice dancing together in Scarborough, Toronto, Ontario.
 Their past and present students include: